sut-ai/notes/notebooks/bayesian_networks_representation/index.md

 In this picture there are a set of nodes, one per variable X. And we have a directed and acyclic graph.
 Each node of this graph shows a conditional distribution.

 ### Probabilities in Bayes' Nets
- in BNs, joint distribution is obtained by the product of local conditional distributions.
+ In BNs, joint distribution is obtained by the product of local conditional distributions.
 So, to find the probability of a full assignment, multiply all relevant conditional   probabilities.
 ![joint](assets/joint.png) <br/>
- in the following part, we will prove this method is correct.<br/>
+ In the following part, we will prove this method is correct.<br/>
  First note the chain rule applied to each distribution:
 ![chain](assets/chain.png) <br/>
  Now with respect to conditional independence, we can claim that: